you are being redirected

 slovenia

-Liquidation preference (typically structured as 1x, non-participating, i.e. the investor has a right to recover its investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emption rights, flip-over right, tag-along right, anti-dilution right, and non-compete / non-solicitation for founders.
+Liquidation preference (typically structured as 1x, non-participating, i.e. the investor has a right to recover their investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emption rights, flip-over right, tag-along right, anti-dilution right, and non-compete / non-solicitation for founders.
 Certain investors also require veto / approval rights over major business decisions.

 austria

-EKEG: Loans granted by shareholders with a participation in the share capital of at least 25 % or a controlling influence (e.g. through voting rights) to start-ups that are in financial crisis may fall within the scope of the Austrian Equity Compensation Law (EKEG).
+EKEG: Loans granted by shareholders with a participation in the share capital of at least 25 % or a controlling influence (e.g. through voting rights) to start-ups that are in financial distress may fall within the scope of the Austrian Equity Compensation Law (EKEG).
 The applicability of the EKEG would prohibit any repayments of the loan during such a crisis.

 Compliance with grant conditions: Start-ups are sometimes provided with grants from public institutions, such as the Austrian federal promotional bank (aws) and the Austrian Research Promotion Agency.
 Grant schemes commonly impose strict conditions throughout the funding period and sometimes afterwards.
-These can include minimum requirements for subsequent financings, such as prohibited repayment.

 Unclear qualification: Depending on the structure, it may be difficult to clearly qualify the participation right or silent partnership for tax and accounting purposes.
 This uncertainty may lead to tax risks and accounting errors.

-For more information, see here
+For more information, see here.

 bulgaria

-Capital maintenance rules: LLCs are subject to capital maintenance rules that essentially limit payments of the LLC to its shareholders to dividends and arm’s length transactions (consequences of a violation: liability of management and tax liabilities).
+Capital maintenance rules: LLCs are subject to capital maintenance rules that limit payments of the LLC to its shareholders to dividends and arm's length transactions (consequences of a violation: liability of management and tax liabilities).

 Compliance with grant conditions: Start-ups are sometimes provided with grants from public institutions.
 Grant schemes commonly impose strict conditions throughout the funding period and sometimes afterwards.
 These can include minimum requirements for subsequent financings, such as prohibited repayment.

 Lack of regulations: Some of the legal constructions used in VC transactions are not regulated under Bulgarian law.
-Thus, the investment and shareholders agreement should be carefully drafted and negotiated to reflect the parties’ will.
+Thus, the investment and shareholders' agreement should be carefully drafted and negotiated to reflect the parties' will.

-Given the stricter legal rules applicable to transfers of shares in an LLC, it may prove difficult to enforce various options (e.g. call options, drag along options).
+Given the stricter legal rules applicable to transfers of shares in an LLC, it may prove difficult to enforce various options (e.g. call options, drag-along options).

 czech republic

-Capital maintenance rules: Czech LLCs are subject to capital maintenance rules that essentially limit payments of the LLC to its shareholders to dividends and arm’s length transactions (consequences of a violation: transactions are null and void, at least partly; claw-back risk; liability of management; tax liabilities).
+Capital maintenance rules: Czech LLCs are subject to capital maintenance rules that limit payments of the LLC to its shareholders to dividends and arm's length transactions (consequences of a violation: transactions are null and void, at least partly; claw-back risk; liability of management; tax liabilities).

 Unclear qualification: Depending on the structure, it may be difficult to clearly qualify the participation right or silent partnership for tax and accounting purposes.
 This uncertainty may lead to tax risks and accounting errors.